joshcliu/hackmit2025/HACKATHON_SUBMISSION.md

    - Clickable timestamps to jump to that moment in the video
    - Expandable cards showing sources and detailed reasoning

-5. **Educational Context**: Rather than just saying "true" or "false," TruthLens provides nuanced verdicts like "MISLEADING" or "NEEDS CONTEXT" with explanations
+5. **Educational Context**: Rather than just saying "true" or "false," Veritas provides nuanced verdicts like "MISLEADING" or "NEEDS CONTEXT" with explanations

 ## 🔨 How We Built It